-A member of the Turkic branch of the Altaic language family, Turkish is similar to most vocabulary.
-During the Ottoman era, residents of Anatolia used a modified version of Arabic script to write Turkish
+A member of the Turkic branch of the Altaic language family, Turkish is most similar to Azerbaijani and Turkmen.
+Over centuries of contact with other cultures and languages (see History and Myth), Turkish speakers incorporated many foreign words into their vocabulary.
+During the Ottoman era, residents of Anatolia used a modified version of Arabic script to write Turkish.